dottjt/cogent-coding-challenge/README.md

 Here's a working model of how the application will function (this model will evolve), at least how I think it might work.

-- Validate the command line arguments
+- Validate the command line arguments.
 - Gather a complete list of all the images with their file paths in an array.
 Sort them into:
   - { filepath: string, filename: string, isFolder: boolean }
 - Do some initial checks based on file similarities: